Basic Information

 IAIO Main Contests

-The IAIO takes place in Ljubljana, Slovenia.
+The IAIO 2027 will take place in Vietnam.

 There will be two contests: the first contest will be paper-based, and the second one will be code-based.